 The more I stare at the painting, the more it makes me feel bizarre.
 It is already weird that it feels like I know the bathroom so well.
 Furthermore, the scene makes me feel empty, and the tile reflection on the mirror could be the reason.
 It looks so lonely and eerie at the same time.
 However, as I closely examine the painting, the perspective looks odd.
 In my opinion, the tile division in the middle shouldn’t be there as it makes it look like two different paintings.
 Lopez Garcia could have intentionally painted it this way as we all look down when we use the sink.
 Yet, the absence of a person’s reflection in the mirror makes his objective impossible.

 While this painting may still have flaws, I honestly cannot believe that I am genuinely impressed by a mirror and sink painting.
-It is what we see a few times everyday yet we don’t pay attention to it.
-Lopez Garcia successfully depicted a scene that looks so ordinary, yet there is truth and something really extraordinary about it.
+It is what we see a few times every day yet we don’t pay attention to it.
+Lopez Garcia successfully depicted a scene that looks so ordinary, yet there are truth and something really extraordinary about it.